Euro 2020 TV guide: Here is how to watch this weekend's games

-Euro 2020 kicks off on Friday and all seven matches will be broadcast live on TV in Ireland this weekend.
+Euro 2020 kicked off on Friday, with a 3-0 win for Italy over Turkey, but there’s plenty more action to look forward to this weekend, with six more matches to be broadcast live on TV in Ireland.
 The Republic of Ireland did not qualify for the competition but football fans in the country can still enjoy a feast of football action over the next month.

 Saturday and Sunday are set to be brilliant days for armchair football supporters.
 There will be three matches shown on both days.